mikeldiazrodriguez/northern_iberia_dates/README.md

 <img alt="ORCID logo" src="https://info.orcid.org/wp-content/uploads/2019/11/orcid_16x16.png" width="14" height="14" />
 </a> & Riede, F.<a href="https://orcid.org/0000-0002-4879-7157">
 <img alt="ORCID logo" src="https://info.orcid.org/wp-content/uploads/2019/11/orcid_16x16.png" width="14" height="14" />
 </a>. *Submitted*.
 "An annotated compilation of chronometric dates for the Middle-Upper Palaeolithic Transition (45-30 ka BP) in northern Iberia (Spain)".
+Journal of Open Archaeology Data.

-## Repository structure
+## Repository files
-dataset_northern_Iberia_dates.csv ... this file contains the essential information for each of the collected dates.
+*dataset_northern_Iberia_dates.csv* ... this file contains the essential information for each of the collected dates.

-dates_score.csv ... this file contains the individual scores attributed to each of the dated samples based on the criteria proposed by [Pettitt et al. 2003](https://doi.org/10.1016/S0305-4403(03)00070-0).
+*dates_score.csv* ... this file contains the individual scores attributed to each of the dated samples based on the criteria proposed by [Pettitt et al. 2003](https://doi.org/10.1016/S0305-4403(03)00070-0).

-References.txt ... this file includes bibliographical references for each date.
+*References.txt* ... this file includes bibliographical references for each date.

+*README.md* ... this file contains basic information about the repository.

 ## Source code and data reference
 Díaz-Rodríguez, Mikel.<a href="https://orcid.org/0000-0002-2703-1507">